 - Academic Tools

 - Related Entries

-James Rachels (1975) provides a classic example of the first approach.
+James Rachels (1975) provides a classic example of the contrast strategy.
 He offers us a pair of cases—in one, Smith drowns his young cousin in the bathtub; in the other, Jones plans to drown his young cousin, but finds the boy already unconscious under water and refrains from saving him.
 The two cases are exactly alike except that the first is a killing and the second a letting die.
-Rachels invites us to agree that Smith's behavior is no worse than Jones's.
+Rachels invites us to agree that Smith’s behavior is no worse than Jones’s.
 He then concludes that killing per se is no worse than letting die per se, and that if typical killings are worse than typical lettings die that must be because of other factors.

 (i) Consider the distinction between cases where an agent intends the upshot and cases where she does not.
 If you drive your car into someone’s body, without realizing it, or because you were trying to avoid killing a larger number, and she dies as a result, you undoubtedly killed her, even if you did not intend her death.
 Conversely, someone may intentionally allow a child to drown in order to inherit his fortune.

 (ii) It tends to be easier to avoid killing than to avoid letting die, but this is only a tendency.
 Sometimes saving is easier than not killing.
 It is easy to throw a life preserver, and it may be difficult to refrain from killing someone who is threatening one or who has treated one appallingly.
 There are even cases where it is physically difficult to avoid killing; as for example, where one has to hold tight to a tree to prevent one’s (light) vehicle whose brakes have failed from running into a pedestrian.